+'''

-1 Xunka'; li' me li: lev sat me'ele: "The uh gash faced old woman is here- 3 ja' tal ilinu:k "She has come very angry."
+1 Xunka'; li' me li: lev sat me'ele: "The uh... gash faced old woman is here--

+3 ja' tal ilinu:k "She has come very angry."

+'''

-In Xunka's account of the events, these are the very last words the nephew manages to utter.
+In Xunka''s account of the events, these are the very last words the nephew manages to utter.
 She responds immediately, angrily, and with hyperfluent parallel constructions.
-Even as she recounted the story, sitting in her kitchen addressing the assembled household, she was flushed, breathing hard, and clearly transported to the scene and her rage in retrospect.
+Even as she recounted the story to me, sitting in her kitchen addressing the assembled household, she was flushed, breathing hard, and clearly transported to the scene and her (at least imagined) rage in retrospect.
 She retorts that the boy by mocking her mocks God himself, and she underlines the point first by quoting herself and then by putting hypothetical speech into the boy's mouth.

+'''

-4 vo'one levlev jsat // 'As for me, I may be gash faced 5 vo'one yak'oj kajvaltik That is how God made me.
-8 ali vo'ote But as for you- 9 mas chopolot // You are worse.
+'As for me, I may be gash faced

+vo'one levlev jsat //

+That is how God made me.

+vo'one yak'oj kajvaltik

+But as for you--

+8

+ali vo'ote

+You are worse.

+9

+mas chopolot //

-10 ali vo'ote As for you, (you say)
+As for you, (you say)

-Mu : ха xtak'av: "He Doesn 't Answer' ------ ---- ---------- ----- ------- ---- ---------

-11 ay "Ау.
-12 ali kajvaltike "Our Lord God (you would say)- 13 mas to chopol // "-is still worse.
-14 mas to yan x'elan "Is still more disgusting."
+ali vo'ote

+10

+"Ay.

+11

+ay

+"Our Lord God (you would say)--

+12

+ali kajvaltike

+"-- is still worse.

+13

+mas to chopol //

+"Is still more disgusting."

+14

+mas to yan x'elan

+'''

-In her retelling, Xunka's words pour from her mouth in a breathless torrent, and her co-present interlocutors are given as little air space as the feckless nephew probably was in the moment.
+Xunka' continues her counterattack, mocking the boy for his supposed superiority, and accepting his characterization of her with feigned humility, as "just the way God made me."
+In her retelling, Xunka''s words pour from her mouth in a breathless torrent, and her co-present interlocutors are given as little air space as the feckless nephew probably was in the moment.

-16 ali kajvaltike (But) Our Lord- 17 te luchul ta altal // -is perched atop the altar.
-18 ali vo'ote But you- 19 na'tik bu la.tal // Who knows where you've come from?
-20 ch'ul rreyot le' krem You are a holy king, boy.
-22 vo'one As for me, 23 ja' ti k'u x'elan volol chanul liyak' li kajvaltike: // I am however enclosed an animal I was made by God 25 ja' ti k'u x'elan . muk' lek patbilon however badly I was formed,' 26 xkut un I said to him.
+16 ali kajvaltike (But) Our Lord 17 te luchul ta altal // is perched atop the altar.
+18 ali vo'ote But you 19 na'tik bu la.tal // Who knows where you've come from?
+20 ch'ul rreyot 17 le' krem You are a holy king, boy.
+22 vo'one As for me, 23 ja' ti k'u x'elan volol chanul liyak' li kajvaltike: // I am however enclosed an animal 18 I was made by GOd 25 ja' ti k'u x'elan . muk' lek patbilon however badly I was formed,' 26 xkut un I said to him.

-She finally observes in triumph (Line 30, below) that after this onslaught the cowed nephew could muster no scolding retort.
-Mu xa xtak'av un.
+She observes in triumph (line 30, below) that after this onslaught the cowed nephew could muster no scolding retort.
+Mu xa xtak'av un, he couldn't answer.

+'''

 28 ijo solel mi . batz'i Damn!
+He couldn't even--

-He couldn't even-29 stz'ejtz'on -keep scolding.
+29 stz'ejtz'on --keep scolding.

-mu xa xtak'av un He could no longer reply.
+30 mu xa xtak'av un He could no longer reply.

+'''

-This little performance has a complex structure of embedded reported speech, diagrammed in Figure 3, in which while speaking to her assembled household, Xunka' presents first the nephew's "telephone call" for help and her subsequent verbal counterattack.
+This little performance has a complex structure of embedded reported speech, diagrammed in Figure 3, in which while speaking to her assembled household, she presents first the nephew's "telephone call" for help and her subsequent verbal counterattack.
 This latter in turn includes an embedded interlude where, rather than allow the nephew to retort, she speaks for him, putting hypothetical words into his mouth and thus both occupying the full floor of the reported encounter and recasting the nephew as the sort of person who thinks himself better than God.
 Each layer of represented talk here is also a layer of action (Clark 1996).
 Each corresponds at once to a report of the supposed events in this angry encounter and a locus for Xunka's interpretation of what transpired and how, in the end, it contributed to the besting of her opponent.